gjolly/proposed-package-testing/README.md

 # propose-package-testing

-Download an Ubuntu cloud-image and customize it to installs a package from the proposed pocket.
+Download an Ubuntu cloud-image and customize it to installs a given package.

 ## Build